romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-How should a repository's security policy influence the handling of code scanning alerts, particularly regarding merges with unfixed security vulnerabilities?
+Q: How should a repository's security policy influence the handling of code scanning alerts, particularly regarding merges with unfixed security vulnerabilities?
 <details><summary>Show the answer</summary><p>

 - **Configure branch protection rules to require the resolution of all security alerts before merging, in alignment with the repository's security policy**